MeteoSwiss-APN/devops/CodeDev.rst

   python2 test/serialize/generateUnittestData.py -v -e cosmo_serialize --mpirun=srun

-Set the path to the serialized data
+Set the path to the serialized data (later it will be used in this guide)

 .. code-block:: bash